 There are several ways that you can detect if your Husky is depressed.
 Some common signs include a loss of appetite, excessive sleeping, and lack of motivation.
 If you see any of these symptoms in your Husky, take them to a veterinarian for a checkup.

 The Siberian Husky is not usually lazy, according to.
-It can be due to a lack of energy or not eating a large amount of food.
-Common causes of a lazy Husky are age, sickness, depression, boredom, hot weather, and diet.
+It can be due to a lack of energy or not eating much food.
+Common causes of a lazy Husky are age, sickness, depression, boredom, hot Weather, and diet.